Clergy Retreat 2020

 Santa Teresa Spirituality Centre, 267 Wellington Street, Ormiston

 Registration for this retreat is fully subscribed.
-Please email email@example.com to be placed on a standby list should a place become available.
+If you wish to be placed on a standby list in case there is a cancellation and a place becomes available, please email firstname.lastname@example.org.

 Treasure in jars of clay — beauty and brokenness